microsoft/playwright/docs/src/getting-started-vscode-js.md

 And the dropdown menu **Select Configuration** will account for all the projects in each configuration found.

 <img width="480" height="177" alt="Testing tree showing that only Folder_B and Folder_C have tests, while Folder_A does not." src="https://user-images.githubusercontent.com/594605/190904078-46beee2b-2a4a-4d79-a2d8-174308121a8d.png" />

+### Run Tests from Multiple Packages - Monorepos

+In order to use the VS Code extension when multiple packages are nested inside the root folder, a structure usually called as monorepo, it is advisable to have Playwright installed at the root level package.
+By installing Playwright at the root level package, it is not necessary to have it installed in each package as well.
+Remember that the VS Code extension will not look for Playwright configuration files in nested folders.

+However, a single Playwright configuration file can still be used to test many packages.
+And the tests for each package can still have its own set of independent options.

+For example, suppose that a given root folder has a root level package, in which Playwright was installed, and three others packages in nested folders: "apps/client", "apps/server" and "libs/common".

+The Playwright configuration file at the root level package can define projects for each package by restricting the test files belonging to any given package.

+For more information about which options can be used when defining a project, please see the [options available for a project](./test-api/class-testproject.md).

+The dropdown menu **Select Configuration** will account for all projects.

 ### Run Tests on Specific Browsers